daniel112/react-native-with-web-ssr/README.md

 - `next` (web)

 - `packages` shared packages across apps
-  - `ui` includes your custom UI kit that will be optimized by Tamagui
   - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)